CodingZeal/dont-bail-on-rails-tailwind/post.md

 For code references used in this article, [checkout the repo](https://github.com/CodingZeal/dont-bail-on-rails-tailwind).

-## Ruby Gem or NPM Package?
+## NPM Package or Ruby Gem?

 Your application's configuration typically dictates the choice between using the [tailwindcss-rails](https://github.com/rails/tailwindcss-rails) gem and the NPM package [tailwindcss](https://github.com/tailwindlabs/tailwindcss).

+- **When to use the NPM package:** in scenarios where you are rendering views via JavaScript on the client and using Webpack, esbuild, or Rollup to compile your JavaScript and other front end assets.
+[Tailwind has great documentation](https://tailwindcss.com/docs/installation) for setting up with NPM.
+You can also reference [our article](https://www.codingzeal.com/post/tailwind-is-a-popular-library-here-is-how-to-add-it-to-redwoodjs) about how to set up Tailwind with RedwoodJS.

 - **When to use the gem:** opt for the gem when you're focusing on server-side rendering of views, particularly with ERB templates.
 This approach is streamlined and harmonizes well with the Rails asset pipeline.
 Typically Rails would be configured to use `importmap` for loading JavaScript packages.

-- **When to use the NPM package:** in scenarios where you are rendering views via JavaScript on the client and using Webpack, esbuild, or Rollup to compile your JavaScript and other front end assets.
-See this [article](https://www.codingzeal.com/post/tailwind-is-a-popular-library-here-is-how-to-add-it-to-redwoodjs) about using Tailwind with RedwoodJS for more details.
+This article will focus on how to set up Tailwind using the Ruby gem.

 ## Setting up a new Rails application with the `tailwindcss-rails` gem